 - 60% of consumers feel more positive about a brand after consuming content from it.

 - 79% of people who don’t like what they find on one site will go back and search for another site.

 - 48% of users say they feel frustrated and annoyed when on sites that are poorly optimized for mobile search.

 So as you can see, giving your users and potential customers a great web experience is key.
 But how should you go about finding a web design company that can create the experience your business is looking to deliver?
 For many small businesses, they either build it themselves or have a friend’s son who took a class in high school do it.
 This is a risky move, considering the impact your website can have on your business.

 While your website may not be where the transactions of your business take place, it is where your potential customers decide whether or not to do business with you.
-Taking the time to get it right and invest in your website will pay off big in the long run.
+Taking the time to get it right and invest in your new website will pay off big in the long run.

 Below are 10 things to keep in mind when looking for a freelance web designer or web design agency to help you build your new site.

 Just like any other industry, having a good reputation speaks volumes.
 Ask designers for references from companies they’ve worked with.
 Check out their Google, Facebook, and other review sites to see what people have said about them and their work.

 You know your business better than anyone else.
 Sharing your insight is extremely valuable.
 When interviewing designers, make sure they actually listen to your ideas.
 Sure, they are the “creatives” but your voice needs to be heard.

 3. Willing to Give Suggestions